-- (i) vary the appointment of SSE Water as a water and sewerage company by adding the Site to its Water Supply and Sewerage Services Areas; and - (ii) vary the appointment of Northumbrian Water as a water company by excluding the Site from its Water Supply Area; and - (iii) vary the appointment of Thames Water as a water and sewerage company by excluding the Site from its Sewerage Services Area.
+- (i) vary the appointment of Independent Water Networks as a sewerage company by adding the Site to its sewerage services area; and - (ii) vary the appointment of Southern Water as a sewerage company by excluding the Site from its sewerage services area.

-By means of these variations, SSE Water will become the water and sewerage supplier for the Site.
+By means of these variations, Independent Water Networks will become the provider of sewerage services for the Site.